 Along with that, you have to ensure you’re proper brushing and flossing.
 I don’t think I know a single dentist with a manual toothbrush.
 Almost everybody I know, actually everybody I know, uses an automatic toothbrush just because they’re a thousand times better than a manual toothbrush.
 Make sure you’re brushing and flossing correctly.

 You don’t have to floss all your teeth, just the ones you want to keep.
 That’s what I always tell all my patients.
-So, make sure you also come in for your routine checkups and dental visits every six months so that we can detect anything going on before it turns into this whole big thing.
+So, make sure you also come in for your routine cleanings every six months so that we can detect anything going on before it turns into this whole big thing.
 Fix it while it’s small.

 Also make sure that your diet is not full of processed foods, like highly-refined carbohydrates, and sugary foods.
 That’s precisely what cavity-causing bacteria love to feast on and wreak havoc in your mouth.